 Fruits, vegetables, and berries are easy to incorporate into the diet.
 The following are some of the most healthful:

-Another compound in broccoli, called sulforaphane, may have anticancer and anti-inflammatory qualities, according to one 2019 study.
+Another compound in broccoli, called sulforaphane, may have anticancer and anti-inflammatory qualities, according to

 However, overcooking broccoli can destroy many of its key nutrients.
 For this reason, it is best to eat it raw or lightly steamed.

 Apples are an excellent source of antioxidants, which combat free radicals.
 Free radicals are damaging substances that the body generates.
 They cause undesirable changes in the body and may contribute to chronic conditions, as well as the aging process.

 People can cook or steam kale.
 They can also blend it into smoothies or juices for a nutritional kick.

 Blueberries provide substantial amounts of fiber, antioxidants, and phytonutrients.
 Unlike minerals and vitamins, phytonutrients are not essential for survival.
 However, they may help prevent disease and maintain vital bodily functions.

 Some people avoid consuming avocados due to their high fat content.
 However, avocados

 Avocados may also have associations with improved nutrient absorption, better overall diet, and fewer metabolic risk factors, according to one 2013 study.

 Spinach is an example of a leafy green with antioxidant content, especially when it is raw, steamed, or very lightly boiled.
 It is a good source of